casperboone/laravel-expiring-email/README.md

  }
 ```

-This sends an email to the original receiver with a secret expiring link to the content of the original email.
+This sends an email to the original receiver with a [signed](https://laravel.com/docs/8.x/urls#signed-urls) expiring link to the content of the original email.
 The default expiration date is set in the config file but can be set on a case-by-case basis in the notification using `ExpiringMailMessage`:

 ```diff